Updated: March 1, 2026

 Benefits of Portuguese Citizenship by Descent

-EU citizenship and mobility: Portuguese citizenship grants you full EU citizenship rights.
+- Visa-free travel in the EU: Portuguese citizenship grants you full passport benefits.
 This means you can live, work, and study in any of the 27 EU member states without the need for visas or additional work permits.
-It also provides freedom of movement across the Schengen Area, allowing visa-free travel to more than 180 countries worldwide.
+It also provides freedom of movement across the Schengen Area, allowing visa-free access to more than 180 countries worldwide.

 Eligibility Criteria and Requirements for Portugal Citizenship by Descent